 Arrangements for the baptism of a child must be made directly with the priest, Father Kosmas.
-If at all possible, you should come to the church and discuss this with him face to face after one of the services.
-If you live a long way from Rugby, or want to make a preliminary enquiry, please email him: please state clearly your name, the child’s name and age, and your preferred date for the baptism.
+While our church is closed for regular services, please email Father Kosmas, clearly stating your name, the child’s name and age, and your preferred date for the baptism.
+Unless there are exceptional circumstances, you should give at least three weeks’ notice of your preferred date.

 Father Kosmas will discuss all the arrangements with you and will give you a written confirmation of the date and time.
 Please wait for this confirmation before making any other arrangements such as telling your family and friends, booking a venue for a baptism party, etc.

-It is also customary to make an offering to the priest and/or the church as a sign of gratitude.
+It is also customary to make an offering to the Church as a sign of gratitude.
 The value of this offering should be in line with the family’s financial situation.

 Adult Baptism and Reception into the Church

-Adults who have not been baptized (or who have been baptised in a non-Orthodox church) and who wish to become members of the Orthodox Church within our Community must discuss this directly with Father Kosmas face to face after one of the services, or make an appointment to see him at another time.
+Adults who have not been baptized (or who have been baptized in a non-Orthodox church) and who wish to become members of the Orthodox Church within our Community must discuss this directly with Father Kosmas.
+Please email him to make an appointment to speak by telephone or via Zoom.

 Unless there are exceptional circumstances, adult baptism or reception into the Church by chrismation will only take place after the person who wishes to become a member of the Church has been attending services regularly and faithfully for several months, and after appropriate instruction.